machinelabs/docs.machinelabs.ai/src/guide/faqs.md

 ### How much execution time do I have?

-During our private beta you get **72 hours of CPU time per month**.
+During our public beta you get **72 hours of CPU time per month**.

 ### Can I run my code on GPU-accelerated hardware?

 Yes you can!
-GPU support is available and has to be enabled for your account during our **Private Beta**.
+GPU support is available and has to be enabled for your account during our **Public Beta**.
 Read [this section](/guide/configuring-labs.html#Hardware-configuration) of our documentation to learn how to configure it.
 We also have plenty [GPU related questions](#gpu)!

 ### How do I get started?

 We know that getting started with Machine Learning is hard.
 That's why we've created a [Quickstart guide](/guide/quickstart.html) that should get you up and running in no time!
 It's also always good to keep an eye on our [examples](/examples/index.html).

-### How do I become part of the Private Beta?

-Easy.
-Simply visit [our app](https://machinelabs.ai) and login with your GitHub account.
-We onboard new users weekly.

 ### How do I get access to datasets?